venkys-io/Code-Blogs/Arrays/Easy/Anagram/README.md

 * Original Letters Only
 * New Meaning or Phrase

+**Example:**
+**Original Word:**
+LISTEN
+**Anagram:**
+SILENT

+The letters in the word "LISTEN" can be rearranged to form the word "SILENT," making it an anagram.
+The anagram retains all the original letters of the word but presents them in a different order, resulting in a new word with a different meaning.

 For an Anagram Finder, this involves creating a hash function that accurately captures the similarities between words, enabling the grouping of anagrams at the same hash index.

 ## overview of Hash Table